Allegheny-CS-SeniorThesis-2018/cs600-610-project3-starter/README.md

 GitHub.
 If your submission does not meet the requirements, a red &#x2717; will appear instead.
-Your course  instructor will reduce a researcher's grade for this assignment if the red &#x2717; appears on the last commit in GitHub immediately before the assignment's due date on December 12, 2017 at 12:00 midnight.
+Your course  instructor will reduce a researcher's grade for this assignment if the red &#x2717; appears on the last commit in GitHub immediately before the assignment's due date on December 11, 2018 by 11:59pm.

 Yet, if the green &#x2714; appears on the last commit in your GitHub repository, then you satisfied all of the main checks, thereby allowing the course